 US liberal arts colleges versus research universities: five key differences

 Students electing to pursue higher education in the United States will undoubtedly feel overwhelmed by the sheer volume of schools, choices, majors and specializations.
-Finding the right school involves understanding significant differences that make institutions stand head and shoulders above the rest.
+Finding the right school involves understanding significant differences.

 Because student population directly affects all other aspects of the campus experience, students will need to understand themselves, how they learn best and what kind of experience they want to have.
 Choosing a Nationally Ranked Research University often means a huge population of both undergraduate and graduate students.
 For example, Arizona State University has a population of almost 60,000 students.
 As such, students will need to be independent and do well in large settings in order to be successful.